 back to Alphabetical index · Taxonomic index

-This is one of a confusing group of glandular brambles with white-petalled flowers and red styles, and one of the those often referred to as the R. fuscus aggregate.
-Other similar species (not yet covered on this website) include R. trichodes, R. anglofuscus, R. largificus and R. murrayi.
-The true
+This is one of a confusing group of glandular brambles with white-petalled flowers and red styles which belong to the R. fuscus aggregate

-R. fuscicaulis is a low-growing to medium-arching species with a rather compact, stoutly branched, short cylindrical inflorescence (above) when better developed.
+It is a low-growing to medium-arching species with a rather compact, stoutly branched, short cylindrical or rounded inflorescence.
 The rachis is flexouse (i.e. somewhat zigzag), green or turning reddish, densely pubescent and with numerous short glands and acicles, and some slender prickles.

-Flowers are about 2cm (-2.5cm) diameter with broad white petals, 11 x 8mm (or sometimes smaller); styles are clearly red-based; the stamens are distinctly longer than the styles (though published descriptions state they can be level to slightly longer); the anthers are glabrous; carpels and receptacle hairy.
-Sepals are felted on both sides, indistinctly white bordered on the outside, with red glands and acicles, and are long-pointed with elongate (aculeolate), sometimes leafy tips.
-In this colony the sepals were loosely reflexed to patent after flowering, and turned bright red at the base inside.
+Flowers are small, about 2 (-2.5)cm diameter with broadly elliptical white petals, up to about 11 x 8mm.
+These photos show the petals to have small notches or teeth at the apex.
+Styles are clearly red-based; the stamens are distinctly longer than the styles (though published descriptions state they can be level to slightly longer).
+Anthers are glabrous; carpels and receptacle hairy.
+Sepals are felted on both sides, sharply pointed, indistinctly white bordered on the outside, with red glands and acicles.
+Sepals are loosely reflexed to patent after flowering.

 Leaves are mid green in colour, somewhat matt in appearance, sparsely hairy above (with a rough feel), flat, with sharply serrate, slightly undulate margins.
 Leaflets typically three, but sometimes five, or three with the basal ones fused to the laterals; not contiguous when in threes.

-The terminal leaflet is about 8 x 5cm, broadly elliptical or slightly more obovate than those pictured below, with an emarginate to sub-entire base.
+The terminal leaflet is about 8 x 5cm, broadly elliptical or slightly obovate, with an emarginate to sub-entire base and a relatively long acuminate tip.

 Leaflets are softly hairy and paler green below, but not strongly felted.

-The bluntly angled stem is dark red to deep purple with fairly slender main prickles on the angles.
-These vary from shorter to slightly longer than the stem diameter and are almost patent to declining.
-On the faces there are scattered smaller pricklets and acicles.
-The stem is densely pubescent, with hairs roughly 1mm long and abundant short glands (i.e. gland-tipped acicles), which are mostly about the same length as or a little shorter than the hairs.
+The stem is bluntly angled with flat or weakly furrowed sides, dark reddish purple with frequent slender main prickles on the angles.
+The elongated base of the prickles tapers gradually into the fine, needle-like yellow tip.
+The prickles vary in size from shorter to slightly longer than the stem diameter and are almost patent to declining or less often curved.
+On the faces there are frequent to abundant gland-tipped pricklets and acicles - these are all fairly even in length which give the stem the rough feel and appearance of a typical Radulan.
+The stem is also densely pubescent, with hairs roughly 1mm long and about the same length or longer than the glands.